-For further information about developing your CV or cover letter skills, why not look into some of the relevant courses available on FutureLearn, such as the University of Leeds essential skills course in Career Development or the University of Sheffield’s short skills course on how to Succeed at Interviews.
+For further information about developing your CV or cover letter skills, why not look into some of the relevant courses available on FutureLearn, such as our essential skills course in Career Development from University of Leeds or the University of Sheffield’s short skills course on how to Succeed at Interviews.

 What makes a good resignation letter?

-It is wise to consider what you shouldn’t say in the context of a professional resignation letter.
-Some things are best left unsaid.
+As well as knowing what you should say, it’s also smart to consider what you shouldn’t say in the context of a professional resignation letter.
+Some things are just best left unsaid.
 You may be leaving your current employment because there are aspects of the company you don’t like, or there may have been problems within your role.

-Although your resignation letter is about you leaving your employment, it can still be an effective tool that reflects well on you as an individual and leaves an indelible record of your time at the company.
-Therefore, it is wise to get it right and use it as part of your overall career development.
+Although your resignation letter is focused on you leaving current employment, it can still be an effective tool that reflects well on you as an individual, leaving a positive record of your time at the company.
+Therefore, it is wise to make sure you get it right and utilise it as part of your overall career development.

 Resignation letter templates

-Below are a few ideas of what to include in your resignation letter and some useful templates.
+As promised, below are a few ideas for what you could include in your resignation letter, along with some useful templates.
 With our guidance, you should have no problems when it comes to writing your own.